The blog

 A new technology that appeared in 2018 with the PyongChang Olympics, 5G only really began its implementation in 2019 in Asia and the USA.
 The term refers to the fifth generation of standards for mobile technology.
 This new generation differs from its predecessor in its much higher data transmission speed, lower latency, as well as a higher tolerance of connected devices per km² simultaneously [1].

-Despite a still low penetration rate (15% in South Korea, leader ), this new generation is already shaping up to be a revolution, given the technologies it supports.
-With this new field of possibilities, changes in consumer behavior and ever-increasing pressure on consumer expectations are to be expected.
+Despite a still low penetration rate (15% for South Korea, the leader in the field), this new generation is already shaping up to be a revolution, given the technologies it supports.
+With this new realm of possibilities, a change in consumer behavior and ever-increasing pressure on consumer expectations is to be expected.
 The retail sector therefore needs to be fully prepared for this coming change.

 [1] What is 5G and how does it work? - Ariase